galliotl/school-Tx-nodes/README.md

 The Node class implements all of our nodes common functionalities s.as. a tcp Server in order to communicate with its peers etc.
 It holds a ref to the master node which allows it to be integrated in the network by sending a `connection request` to the MN.
 We handle received messages in a `connection handler` which reads the message of the connection `socket` and, givent its type deals with it in different manners (cf. `NodeClass.connectionHandler.handleMessage()`)

-### MasterNode (MN)

-The MasterNode class extends Node and adds functions specific to the MN s.as. a http server in order to receive requests from clients

-## Models

-### Message

-A message is a serializable object that can therefore be transmitted via socket streams.
-It holds:

-- `senderReference`: a NodeReference of the sender
-- `type`: a String describing the intent of the message
-- `data`: an object of any type that holds a serializable object to be transmitted

-### NodeReference

-It contains an IP/Port able to uniquely identify each node.
-We can also use those IP/Port to pass it to the send method from the node.

 ## Connexion between nodes